How to Make a Real Social Impact Without Spending Money

 Happier employees

 The above being said, such an initiative might also be great for your company morale and the retention of your current employees.
-By giving them the opportunity to share their knowledge and contribute to a greater good in doing so would boost your employees’ motivation as it gives them a sense of bigger purpose.
+Allowing them to share their knowledge and contribute to a greater good in doing so would boost your employees’ motivation as it gives them a sense of a bigger purpose.
 The need for doing good is one of our main human instincts and it brings us joy and happiness but also satisfaction.

 Benjamin Franklin once said: